HadiHShali/SSA/README.md

 # 1- Papers
 This folder includes all the papers that we used to understand, implement, and test the SSA method for the data containing gaps.

+The main and base paper is "Singular spectrum analysis for time series with missing data" by David H. Schoellhamer, U.S. Geological Survey, Sacramento, California.
+GEOPHYSICAL RESEARCH LETTERS, VOL. 0, NO. 0, PAGES 0-0, M 0, 2001.

 # 2- UCLA code
 SSA and M-SSA tutorial with Matlab